pedrolampo/proyecto-react/README.md

 -   price (number)
 -   stock (number)

+In the "image" field you should write the path like this:

+#### `/img/image.png`

+The images should go on public and inside the [img](https://github.com/pedrolampo/proyecto-react/tree/main/public/img) folder

 And there you should have all your products uploaded to the Firestore Database.

 ## Authentication